Educating for Excellence in Learning and Life

 Students at Flinders are encouraged to embrace the rich and diverse co-curricular opportunities available to them as an integral part of the Flinders curriculum from Prep to Year 12.

-Through these diverse range of experiences, our students develop their personal character and wellbeing as well as enjoy building friendships and connections, and exploring their skills, passions and potential.
+Through these diverse range of experiences, our students develop their personal character and wellbeing.
+They also enjoy building friendships and connections, and exploring their skills, passions and potential.

 Our Values